britt/britt.github.com/src/pages/daresnot/index.md

 >
 > Anyone could put a question — a Snot Dare — up, like "Do you think we should turf that sexist asshole?"
 People who secretly agreed signed the question with a one time key that they didn't have to reveal until a pre-specified number of votes were on record.
 Then the system broadcast a message telling signers to come back with their signing keys and de-anonymize themselves, escrowing the results until a critical mass of signers had decloaked.
 Quick as you could say "I am Spartacus," consensus plopped out of the system.

-I read this and thought...
+I read this and thought, "This is a terrible idea!".

-* That'll never work.
-How do you stop people from shill voting?
-If somebody put up something I didn't like I'd just spam fake votes to trigger the reveal message.
+* How do you stop people from shill voting? _If somebody put up something I didn't like I'd just spam fake votes to trigger the reveal message._
-* Who generates the one-time key?
-If it's a central server, then wow, there's a big incentive to pwn that thing.
+* Who generates the one-time key? _If it's a central server, then wow, that's a huge incentive to pwn that thing, or at least cheat and take a peak._
 * What stops people from posting issues like, _"Who thinks Dave is fat and ugly and should just kill himself already?"_
+* What if the voters don't come back to reveal their votes?
 * and so forth...

+Maybe it is a terrible idea.
 But Cory Doctorow is a smart guy.
-He's probably thought of some of this, and he has probably talked it through with folks that are smarter and more knowledgable than me.
-Maybe the version in the book is incomplete because it's a novel, not a paper on voting systems.
-I decided to treat it as charitably as possible.
-Assume it works and try to figure out how it could work.
+Maybe it's not.
+Maybe he's already thought about this.
+Maybe he's talked it through with folks that are smarter and more knowledgable than me, security experts, cryptographers. **Maybe the version in the book is incomplete because it's a novel, not a paper on voting systems.**

-_(Authors and fans sometimes do this with beloved but ... inconsistent media.
-Assume that the plotholes are intentional and come up with a narrative that makes sense of them.
-My favorite example is [Goblins, the Fungal Body Politic](https://www.maxgladstone.com/2014/10/goblins-the-fungal-body-politic/).
-Goblins are a fungus.)_

-This is also the sort of puzzle I like.
-So much so that it lured me into doing something you really shouldn't do, trying to design your own secure protocols.
-It's not as bad as trying to roll your own crypto, but it's a great way to make a fool of yourself.
-Definite land war in Asia territory.
+So, I decided to treat it as charitably as possible.
+I'll assume it works and try to figure out how it could work.
+It will be a fun challenge. _(Aside: One of the my favorite examples of this exercise is [Goblins, the Fungal Body Politic](https://www.maxgladstone.com/2014/10/goblins-the-fungal-body-politic/).
+Goblins only make sense if they are a fungus.)_ So here I go, doing something you really shouldn't do, trying to design my own secure protocols.
+It's not rolling your own crypto bad, but it's definite land war in Asia territory.

 ![Vizzini in the battle of wits](/img/vizzini_battle_of_wits.png)

-**DISCLAIMERS:**
+### DISCLAIMERS:

 1. I am not a security expert.
 2. There is no implementation yet.
 It has only been attacked and debugging in conversations with a few other people and in my own head.